KNGO

 KNGO (1480 AM) is a commercial Vietnamese full service radio station licensed to serve Dallas, Texas, and covering the Dallas/Fort Worth Metroplex.
 It calls itself "Viet Radio" and simulcasts its programming with KGOW (1560 AM) in Bellaire, Texas.
-Owned by Hammond Broadcasting Group, LLC, the KNGO transmitter is located off of South Saint Augustine Road in Dallas.
+Owned by Viet Media LLC, the KNGO transmitter is located off of South Saint Augustine Road in Dallas.

 History

 The station signed on as KGKO in 1952, which played a mixture of pop music and jazz.
 In 1958, KGKO changed its call sign to KBOX, adopting a Top 40 format to compete with Gordon McLendon's top-rated KLIF (1190 AM).
 The KBOX call sign was chosen because the station was owned by John F. Box.